-Supportive Measures are available regardless of whether the matter was reported to Davis & Elkins College for the purpose of initiating any formal resolution process and before, after, and regardless of whether a Formal Complaint is filed.
-A Complainant who requests Supportive Measures retains the right to file a Formal Complaint, either at the time the Supportive Measure is requested or at a later date.
+Supportive Measures are available regardless of whether the matter was reported to Davis & Elkins College for the purpose of initiating any formal resolution process and before, after, and regardless of whether a Formal Complaint is filed or law enforcement is notified.
+A Complainant who requests

+Supportive Measures retains the right to file a Formal Complaint, either at the time the Supportive Measure is requested or at a later date.
 Any Complainant that requests Supportive Measures will be informed in writing of their right to simultaneously or subsequently file a Formal Complaint pursuant to the College's Policy.